 The mapping of active fires is performed to provide a synoptic view of current fires in Europe and as a means to help the subsequent mapping of burnt fire perimeters.
 Information on active fires is normally updated 6 times daily and made available in EFFIS within 2-3 hours of the acquisition of the MODIS/VIIRS images.

-When interpreting the hotspots displayed in the , the following must be considered:
+When interpreting the hotspots displayed in the map, the following must be considered:

 To minimize false alarms and filter out active fires not qualified as wildfires (e.g. agricultural burnings), the system only displays a filtered subset of the hotspots detected by FIRMS.
 To this end a knowledge based algorithm is applied that takes into account the extent of surrounding land cover categories, the distance to urban areas and artificial surfaces, the confidence level of the hotspot.

 Another source for identification of active fires is built through firenews: the news items are selected from a large set of RSS feeds published by various forest fires related sites, and from news feeds filtered out with appropriate keywords.
-Selected feed's items are then geolocated and published at the EFFIS web site, in the FireNews section.
+Items from selected feeds are then geolocated and published on the EFFIS web site, in the FireNews section.